 When are dimming or flickering lights considered common?

 If you’re seeing dimming that lasts for a fraction of a second when your HVAC kicks in, it usually isn’t something to be worried about.

-While it might not feel like it, your home has a regulated amount of electricity it can use at any given time.
+While it might not feel like it, your home has a limited amount of electricity it can use at any given time.
 Large appliances—like your HVAC system—need a major amount of electricity to start up.
-When those appliances turn on, they use a larger amount of the available electricity.
+When those appliances turn on, they take a larger amount of the available electricity.
 This means the other appliances in your home, like your lights, have a lower amount of power available to them.

 If this is the lone issue you are facing, your lights should dim for less than a second and quickly return to full brightness.
 If you’re tired of the flickering, schedule an appointment with Gee & Missler Heating & Air Conditioning.
 We’ll review your system and see if an equipment upgrade or circuit changes can solve the problem.

 When should I be concerned about flickering lights?

 Flickering lights can also indicate a more serious matter.
 Don’t try to figure this out by yourself.
 The problem could be unsafe for you or your home.
 Reach out to a professional if you see: